Foundation Studies in Creative Industries (NQ) @ SCQF Level 5

 - No formal academic qualifications required

-- Applicants should demonstrate ability to work at National Level 4
+- Applicants should demonstrate the ability to work at National 5 Level

 - Student should bring examples of creative work to interview